-Notwithstanding paragraph 1 CCMs shall encourage any authorized High Seas Boarding and Inspection vessels flying their flag facilitate any search and rescue operation involving a crew member.
-CCMs shall also encourage any other vessels flying their flag to participate, to the greatest extent possible, in any search and rescue operations involving a crew member.
+In accordance with paragraph 3(d) CCMs shall encourage any authorized High Seas Boarding and Inspection vessels flying their flag to contribute to any search and rescue operation for a crew member from a fishing vessel.
+CCMs shall also encourage any other vessels flying their flag to participate, to the greatest extent possible, in any search and rescue operations involving a fishing crew member.

-Role of vessels, including HSBI vessels, to assist in search and rescue operations

-: CCMs shall cooperate and support investigations into incidents related to crew members on fishing vessels, including facilitating evidence from crew providers in their jurisdiction.
+CCMs shall cooperate and support investigations into incidents related to crew members on fishing vessels, including facilitating evidence from crew providers in their jurisdiction or from their nationals, where possible.
 This may include ensuring that the relevant crew provider:

-immediately notify the flag CCM in the event that a crew member dies, is missing or presumed fallen overboard in the course of their duties;

-cooperate fully in any search and rescue operation;
+cooperate fully in any search and rescue operation consistent with their recognized search and rescue responsibilities;

-cooperate fully in any and all official investigations into any incident involving a crew member;
+cooperate fully in any and all official investigations into any incident involving a crew member where such cooperation is requested;

-facilitate the disembarkation and replacement of a crew member in a situation involving the serious illness or injury of that crew member as soon as possible; and
+subject to national laws, facilitate the disembarkation and replacement of a crew member from a fishing vessel as soon as possible where the crew member has suffered serious illness or injury; and

-facilitate the disembarkation of a crew member in any situation involving the assault, intimidation, threats to, or harassment of that crew member to such an extent that the crew member wishes to be removed from the vessel, as soon as possible.;

-CCMs shall advise the Commission (in Part 2 of their Annual Report) on implementation of this CMM, which will then be formally reviewed by the Technical and Compliance Committee as part of the compliance monitoring review process
+subject to national laws, and the agreement of the crew member, facilitate the disembarkation of a crew member from a fishing vessel as soon as is practicable where there are reasonable grounds to believe a crew member has been assaulted, intimidated, threatened, or harassed, or there are indicators of forced labour such that the crew member’s health or safety is endangered.CCMs shall advise the Commission (in Part 2 of their Annual Report) on implementation of this CMM, which will then be formally reviewed by the Technical and Compliance Committee as part of the compliance monitoring review process

-To implement this Measure, developed CCMs are encouraged to make efforts and consider options to assist developing CCMs, both flag CCMs and coastal CCMs, , including working with local industries (which includes crew providers) to help them meet the minimum standards in this Measure.
+To implement this Measure, developed CCMs are encouraged to make efforts and consider options to assist developing CCMs, both flag CCMs and coastal CCMs, , including working with local industries (which includes crew providers) to help them meet the standards in this Measure.

 This measure will take effect on 1 January 2023